Google introduced a new guest admission flow that impacts how external participants including Claap are allowed into meetings.

 Inform your team that Claap needs approval

-If recording is critical, double-check the waiting room
+If recording is critical, double-check the waiting room- Inform meeting participants in advance to avoid confusion when admitting the bot.

 If you don’t see Claap, it may already have been auto-denied by Google